msanket9/Desktop-Organiser/README.md

 ### Run

-- Copy the folder "UserName" to your Desktop
+- Unzip "Folder.zip" and copy the folder "UserName" present in it, to your Desktop

 - Rename the Folder "UserName" to your desired name.